 Q: I'm having a hard time locating a 16 inch post.
 Even the used telephone poles are only 12-14 inches .....got any ideas where else to look?

-A: Try a sawmill or a logger.
+A: (Will Beemer) Try a sawmill or a logger.
 There are plenty of 16" trees out there.

 Q: My wife and I intend to build a number of timber framed structures on our homestead 15ac in Georgia, and are examining different techniques for doing so.
 We have considered both traditional timber framing and pole framing with embedded poles, and we're exploring a variety of infill methods as well.
 In the square timber world, the extreme cost of large dimensional lumber worries us.
 However, it occurred to me that composite box posts or beams could be made from "normal" 2x stock that might serve well.
 If the joints were both glued and screwed, it seems to me that such a member might be quite strong - perhaps even approaching the strength of a solid single member.
 Furthermore, since it is essentially a pair of L-girders joined together it might span space well when used as a horizontal beam.
 The additional side piece would make it less efficient perhaps than an I beam, but it should be similarly strong or stronger.
 Also, if the joints between the ends of the 2x stock pieces are staggered along the length, in theory, a beam of virtually any length required might be constructed.
 Finally, one might be able to use the center channel as a race for wiring.
 Does this seem to you like it would be a practical approach?